 There is so much to see here.
 It can all seem a little overwhelming — but discovering the most famous landmarks in The United Arab Emirates is an excellent place to start…

-There is so much to places to visit in the United Arab Emirates; and a stopover holiday will only allow you to scratch the surface.
+There is so much to places to visit in the United Arab Emirates, and a stopover holiday will only allow you to scratch the surface – unless you opt for a Yacht Rental Dubai that is!
 This is why we have developed this cheat sheet to help you with your travels.

 But first – what is a landmark?

 A landmark is a recognizable natural or artificial feature that typically stands out from its environment and has become a local or national symbol.
 For modern tourists, a landmark is useful for navigation – in terms of both being a physical waypoint and in trying to help you organize your itinerary.

 Getting the off-the-beaten-track is all well and good, but at the end of the day – there are some spots you just have to see when you visit a country.
 Think about the Great Wall of China or Neuschwanstein Castle.
 Instantly recognizable places you couldn’t miss if you tried.
 And The United Arab Emirates has more than its fair share…

 When approaching a trip this land of shifting sands and palatial beach resorts, you will want to tick off as many famous UAE landmarks as you can – and the best way is to do that is often by taking a tour, or hiring a car to get around.
 The good news is that many of the best top landmarks here are actually the best hotels in the UAE, so you can do some great sightseeing just by checking in!